 Double Masking can combine efficient Filtering and gapless Fit

-When in spring 2020, N95 and FFP2 / KN95 masks were in short supply even for medical professionals, so that they often had to make them last for weeks, I helped lots of doctors and nurses to sew masks based on my Hybrid Pattern as covers for their precious medical masks, and I was surprised how perfectly the Hybrid fitted on top of them!
+When in spring 2020, N95 and FFP2 / N95 masks were in short supply even for medical professionals, so that they often had to make them last for weeks, I helped lots of doctors and nurses to sew masks based on my Hybrid Pattern as covers for their precious medical masks, and I was surprised how perfectly the Hybrid fitted on top of them!

 The Hybrid Mask is also very suitable as a top mask for bearded people, because when the side channels are tightly drawn, they press protruding cheek hair much closer to the face, which drastically reduces the usual “beard gaps”.

-A very broad variety of Hybrid Mask sewing patterns I’ve created by request for special face shapes, needs and preferences (f.e. noses, beards, space, etc.), which can also be worn as top masks and eliminate (or at least offset) all sorts of issues with the fit of medical masks, can be found in a separate article about Customized Hybrid Mask.
+A very broad variety of Hybrid Mask sewing patterns I’ve created by request for special face shapes, needs and preferences (f.e. noses, beards, space, etc.), which can also be worn as top masks and eliminate (or at least offset) all sorts of issues with the fit of medical masks, can be found in a separate post about Customized Hybrid Mask.

-The Hybrid Mask can also be sewn in a single layer, by adding 1-2 cm at top and bottom, folding this allowance twice to the inside and stitching it down, while leaving open 1-2 cm at the side of the top seam, for nose wire insertion.
+The Hybrid Cloth Mask can also be sewn in a single layer, by adding 1-2 cm at top and bottom, folding this allowance twice to the inside and stitching it down, while leaving open 1-2 cm at the side of the top seam, for nose wire insertion.